Greater Metro Conference: History

 The Greater Metro Conference was founded in 1997 by nine large high schools in the greater Milwaukee area: Brookfield Central, Brookfield East, Divine Savior Holy Angels, Marquette University, Menomonee Falls, Nathan Hale, Sussex Hamilton, Wauwatosa East and West Allis Central.
 Brookfield Central, Brookfield East and Wauwatosa West were former Woodland Conference members, Nathan Hale and West Allis Central were late of the Southeast Conference, Menomonee Falls came from the North Shore Conference and Sussex Hamilton was previously in the Parkland Conference.
 Divine Savior Holy Angels and Marquette University were both former members of the Metro Conference, a conference for private high schools affiliated with the Wisconsin Independent Schools Athletic Association.
 The Metro Conference was dissolved in anticipation of the coming merger between the WIAA and WISAA.
 Membership remained stable for the first twenty years of the Greater Metro Conference's existence, with the only changes coming in 2017.
 Germantown joined from the North Shore Conference, and Wauwatosa West swapped affiliations with West Allis Central, with the latter moving on to the Woodland Conference.
-Nathan Hale will be exiting the Greater Metro Conference in 2026 as part of a realignment plan that will add them and Augustine Prep to the Woodland Conference and create the new Parkland Conference from the Woodland's Eastern Division.
+In November 2025, it was announced that Nathan Hale will be exiting the Greater Metro Conference as part of a realignment plan that will add them and Augustine Prep South to the Woodland Conference and create the new Park Ridge Conference from the Woodland's Western Division.
+Both of these moves took effect for the 2026-27 school year.
+In March 2026, the WIAA's Board of Controls approved a realignment plan that will see Germantown and Menomonee Falls return to the North Shore Conference for the 2027-28 school year, coupled with the addition of Oak Creek from the Classic 8 Conference.
+One month later, when the WIAA released their final realignment package, Sussex Hamilton was moved to the Classic 8 Conference with Franklin moving over from the Southeast Conference as their replacement.